 As women, we are genetically wired to DO.
 We are doing all day long.
 Regardless of age, stage of life, marital or job status, we are doing.
 How many tips, books, and programs have you taken over the years to help you do more efficiently?
 I’ve read, listened to, and attended a plethora!
 However, the genetic compulsion to DO is still there.
 I really have to work hard to tame it and just BE for a change.
 Can anyone relate?

 The cost of habitual doing, or giving in to the compulsion, is not only significant to our own health, but it also robs us of who we really are.
 When doing, doing, doing, we are unable to be the noble qualities that are unique to each of us.
-My life and compulsion were transformed when I took Celebrating Women – Regarding Power and Ecstasy otherwise known as the “Queen” course a few years ago.
-I finally understood on an emotional, spiritual and physical level what my incessant doing was costing me and my family.
+My life and compulsion were transformed when I took Celebrating Women – Regarding Power and Ecstasy, otherwise known as the “Queen,” course a few years ago.
+I finally understood on an emotional, spiritual and physical level what my incessant doing was costing my family and me.
 What was just as startling was the scientific evidence that supports this amazing course.
 With that said…here’s some interesting news about doing and sleep deprivation.

 So Much to Do, So Little Sleep

 The National Sleep Foundation survey found that 60 percent of the women polled said they only get a good night’s sleep a few nights a week — or less.
 And 43 percent said daytime sleepiness interferes with their daily activities.

 Sleeping less than seven hours a night is associated with a higher body mass index (a ratio of weight to height) / higher body fat percentage and a higher likelihood of obesity, according to a study of more than 25,000 people published in the journal Sleep.